-2. If my child makes a perfect score on their second (2^{nd}) choice art area audition, will they be placed in the art area program in front of a lower scoring first (1^{st}) choice applicant?
+2. If my child makes a perfect score on his/her second (2nd) choice art area audition, will he/she be placed in the art area program in front of a lower scoring first (1st) choice applicant?

 No. While the order of your art area on the Choice Programs application does not affect the audition process or audition scores, the School District of Palm Beach County selects qualified applicants from their first (1st) choice "wait pool" prior to selecting students from a second (2nd) choice "wait pool".
 This also applies to the Principals' 20% list.
 Students selecting art areas as second (2nd) and third (3rd) choice programs are not eligible for selection on the Principals' 20% list.